-Roles Responsibilities Finance Director Ownership of advance funding release framework.
-Work with NTD/Inclusion Finance, Risk and Support to align systems and manage NTD funding effectively.
-Head of Treasury Implement advance funding release framework.
-Work closely with NTD/Inclusion Finance, Risk and Support on funding, payment and coding issues.
-Group Technical Accountant Work with NTD/Inclusion Finance, Risk and Support to resolve finance issues affecting NTD programmes.
-Country/Area/Regional Director Encourage use of NTD/Inclusion Finance, Risk and Support systems.
-Flag up training needs within for NTD systems and processes.
-Ensure deadlines are adhered to.
-Involve NTD/Inclusion Finance, Risk and Support in reviewing budgets and reports when appropriate.
-Regional Finance Managers Ensure use of NTD/Inclusion Finance, Risk and Support systems.
-Ensure all cost recovery is done in a timely manner and monitored at the regional level.
-Use MyCLAIMS on NTD programmes across the team.
-Flag up training needs within for NTD systems and processes.
-Ensure deadlines are adhered to and notice is given to NTD/Inclusion Finance, Risk and Support in case of issues.
-Include NTD/Inclusion Finance, Risk and Support in regional finance meetings and communications.
-Involve NTD/Inclusion Finance, Risk and Support in reviewing budgets and reports when appropriate.
+Roles Responsibilities Finance Director Ownership of advance funding release framework Work with NTD/Inclusion Finance, Risk and Support to align systems and manage NTD funding effectively Head of Treasury Implement advance funding release framework Work closely with NTD/Inclusion Finance, Risk and Support on funding, payment and coding issues Group Technical Accountant Work with NTD/Inclusion Finance, Risk and Support to resolve finance issues affecting NTD programmes Country/Area/Regional Director Encourage use of NTD/Inclusion Finance, Risk and Support systems Flag up training needs within for NTD systems and processes Ensure deadlines are adhered to Involve NTD/Inclusion Finance, Risk and Support in reviewing budgets and reports when appropriate Regional Finance Managers Ensure use of NTD/Inclusion Finance, Risk and Support systems Ensure all cost recovery is done in a timely manner and monitored at the regional level Use MyCLAIMS on NTD programmes across the team Flag up training needs within for NTD systems and processes Ensure deadlines are adhered to and notice is given to NTD/Inclusion Finance, Risk and Support in case of issues Include NTD/Inclusion Finance, Risk and Support in regional finance meetings and communications Involve NTD/Inclusion Finance, Risk and Support in reviewing budgets and reports when appropriate

-Roles Responsibilities Finance Officer/Manager Meet reporting deadlines, and proactively inform NTD/Inclusion Finance, Risk and Support of any issues in meeting deadlines.
-Use MyCLAIMS on NTD programmes across the team.
-Ensure all cost recovery is done in a timely manner.
-Work with colleagues on realistic forecasts based on activities.
-Inform NTD/Inclusion Finance, Risk and Support promptly of any changes to the programme timeline/forecasts.
-Programme Managers Work with finance colleagues to keep up-to-date, realistic forecasts based on programme activities Use MyCLAIMS on NTD programmes to support programme management.
-NTD/ Inclusion Finance, Risk and Support • Responsible for managing the central finance, risk, contracting and supply chain elements of NTD, NTD Research and Inclusion projects.
+Finance Officer/Manager Meet reporting deadlines, and proactively inform NTD/Inclusion Finance, Risk and Support of any issues in meeting deadlines Use MyCLAIMS on NTD programmes across the team Ensure all cost recovery is done in a timely manner Work with colleagues on realistic forecasts based on activities Roles Responsibilities Inform NTD/Inclusion Finance, Risk and Support promptly of any changes to the programme timeline/forecasts Where donors require timesheets, collate these and recharge local salary allocations (see section 8.4.3) Programme Managers Work with finance colleagues to keep up to date realistic forecasts based on programme activities Use MyCLAIMS on NTD programmes to support programme management NTD/ Inclusion Finance, Risk and Support Responsible for managing the central finance, risk, contracting and supply chain elements of NTD, NTD Research and Inclusion projects.
 The team works closely with the relevant programme teams, country offices and donors to support the smooth operation of our programmes.
+Responsibilities include review of budgets and financial reports, provide expertise on donor compliance requirements throughout project cycle and where donors require timesheets, collate these and recharge global salary allocations (see section 8.4.3)